Michael David Thomas: Attorney General of Hong Kong

 In 1983, Thomas was invited to become Attorney General of Hong Kong and served in that position until 1988.
 In his capacity as Attorney General, he was a member of the Executive and Legislative Councils and was Joint Chairman of the Law Reform Commission.
 In 1984, he played a part in the ultimate settlement of the Sino-British Joint Declaration.
 For this, he was made a Companion of the Order of St Michael and St George (CMG).

 Practice in Hong Kong and England

 After finishing his term as Attorney General, Thomas recommenced private practice at the bar in England and Hong Kong, and established himself as a leading advocate.
 He was a member of Temple Chambers, Hong Kong.

 Before his retirement he specialised in appellate advocacy before the Court of Final Appeal or Court of Appeal and cases of judicial review, but stopped undertaking trial work at first instance, either civil or criminal.

 He argued in cases on the government's behalf in 2005 and 2009.
+From 2011 to 2013, Thomas also served as Chairman of the Regulatory Tribunal of the Qatar Financial Centre.